Docs

 Use testing.createTraceIterationCursor() and TxCursor to execute transaction chains in parts, stop at a matching hop, and interleave multiple cursors

-Prefer net.send() unless you specifically need partial execution.
-It keeps
+Prefer net.send() unless partial execution is required.
+It keeps tests shorter and more readable.

 Import @acton/emulation/testing in test files that use the cursor APIs from the testing namespace.

-- returns only the newly executed segment as
+• returns only the newly executed segment as SendResultList.

 The main cursor methods are:

-Suppose a contract forwards a message to another contract and you want to check state between the first and second hop.
+Suppose a contract forwards a message and the state should be checked between the first and second hop:

 val forwardMessage = createMessage({